JBelief/jetson-xray-pneumonia/README.md

 ```

 Notes:
-- We do not install PyTorch from PyPI here, because on Jetson we use NVIDIA’s L4T ML container which already has the correct ARM64 wheels.
+- I do not install PyTorch from PyPI here, because on Jetson I use NVIDIA’s L4T ML container which already has the correct ARM64 wheels.
 - TensorRT and pycuda also come from the container.

 ## 6. Repository structure